Europe 268: Battle of Nessos

 The region controlled by the Palmyrene queen Zenobia in the name of her son Vaballathus (267–273) is often called the Palmyrene Empire by modern historians.
 This term was not used at the time and, despite her expansionism, Zenobia continued to officially recognize the authority of Rome—with her son as a king under the Roman emperor—up until Aurelian’s move against her domain in late 271.
 After this, Zenobia openly rebelled, declaring Vaballathus emperor and herself an empress, but here she was probably acting as a usurper challenging Aurelian rather than a secessionist attempting to create an independent empire.

 267?–268?
 Loss of Northern Dacia▲

-At some point after 262, Gallienus withdrew Rome’s remaining legions from Porilissum and Dacia north of Apulum.
+At some point after 262, Gallienus withdrew Rome’s remaining legions from Porilissum and Dacia north of Apulum and Potaissa.
 This probably occurred in 267/268, after the Gothic–Herulian invasion of Greece rendered the region indefensible.
 Whatever the date, the Hasdingi Vandals and other neighboring tribes soon moved in, increasing the pressure on southern Dacia and Moesia.

 268?
 Lakhmid Kingdom▲

 In the late 3rd century, the Lakhmids, an Arab dynasty purported to have originated in Yemen, emerged as a local power in the desert region to the west of the Euphrates.
 At some point, possibly in 268, the Lakhmid leader Amr ibn Adi made the predominantly Christian city of Al-Hirah his capital and established strong ties with the Sasanian Persian Empire.
 According to later Arab tradition, he would soon expand across northern Arabia and the Syrian desert, clashing with local rulers, including Zenobia.